 How Do I Register To Vote?

 You must be a United States citizen and a resident of Massachusetts to vote.
 You can register to vote starting at the age of 16 but cannot vote until you are 18 years old.

-You must register 20 days before all primaries and general elections.
-The deadline also applies to when you change your address or political party.
+You must register 10 days before all primaries and general elections.
+The deadline also applies to when you change your address, name or political party.

-If you’re 18 after the deadline but before Election Day, you can register to vote.
+If you’re 18 after the voter registration deadline but before Election Day, you can register to vote.
 You still need to register by the deadline though.

 The state online system is the easiest way to register.
 You can register to vote, make changes to your contact information, and change your party status.

 Visit the state’s Voter Registration website.
 You'll need:

 - a valid driver's license, learner's permit, or State ID, and